MARILYN MONROE: The Girl, the Woman and the Legend

 Relive the career of "Hollywood's Only True Prince:" Cary Grant.

-HIGH SOCIETY OF THE GILDED AGE IN NEW YORK AND LONDON
+BEYOND DOWNTON ABBEY: GILDED AGE SOCIETY IN NEW YORK & LONDON

 This presentation examines three decades of high society on both sides of the Atlantic beginning in 1870's New York and concluding with the Edwardian Era in London.
 We will examine the intricate social codes of conduct as defined by "the" Mrs. Astor, society's undisputed leader, along with the changes brought about from the entrance of the new rich led by Mrs. Vanderbilt.
 Then we are off to Edwardian England and the American "Dollar Princesses" who exchanged money for titles.